awesome-webextension/neutrino-webextension/README.md

 - Zero upfront configuration necessary to start developing and building a WebExtension.
 - Run development mode in a fake WebExtension environment which supports hot reload and framework devtools.
 - Webpack chunks are translated into manifest configs nicely.
-- Supports code-splitting with native dynamic import (which is not possible with the default JSONP).
+- Supports code-splitting with native dynamic import which is not possible with the default Webpack4 JSONP ([Caveats](#caveats)).
 - Outputs are bundled for each browser respectively, with different manifest.
 - Works well with other official Neutrino presets.